FAQ

 Additionally, since we both grow food and keep animals from being food here, the organization is a happy compromise of explaining who we should not be eating (our friends) while also showing what we should be eating (nutritious and climate-friendly fruits and veggies)!

 Additionally, it’s important to note that animal sanctuaries are not petting zoos, though they may seem similar.
-Petting zoos exist for human entertainment while legit animal sanctuaries are nonprofit 501(c)3 organizations that provide individualized care for rescued animals and don’t ever force animals to interact if they don’t want to.
+Petting zoos exist for human entertainment, while animal sanctuaries are nonprofit organizations that provide individualized care for rescued animals and don’t ever force animals to interact if they don’t want to.
 Farmed animal sanctuaries also tend to educate the public about veganism and how to live without causing harm to other species or other humans.
 For more on the distinction between sanctuaries and petting zoos, check out this article from our friends at Open Sanctuary.

-While we truly wish we could offer limitless homes for animals in need, that’s not the reality of our financial, time, or space situation.
+• While we truly wish we could offer limitless homes for animals in need, that’s not the reality of our financial, time, or space situation.
 Currently, we are near our capacity for animal residents.
-However, we will do our best to help you network with someone else who may be able to help if you reach out with details of the animal(s) and situation.
+However, we will do our best to help you network with someone else who may be able to help if you reach out with details of the animal(s), your location, and the situation.

-We would like to acknowledge that the land on which we provide sanctuary to animals and grow food is the occupied territory of the Susquehannock and Haudenosaunee people, who stewarded this land throughout generations.
+• We would like to acknowledge that the land on which we provide sanctuary to animals and grow food is the occupied territory of the Susquehannock and Haudenosaunee people, who stewarded this land throughout generations.
 As an organization, we pay our respect to elders both past and present.